lynchd26/Frontier-Multisig/docs/proposal/proposal.md

 ### Justification

 > This project provides additional security to a wallet as it requires multiple signatures to make a transaction.
 This would prove very useful in certain situations, such as a shared account within a business.
-If one account experiences a breach of security, the contents of the wallet will not be at risk as it is necessary that all users approve the transaction before it is made.
+If one account experiences a breach of security, the contents of the wallet will not be at risk as it is necessary .that all users approve the transaction before it is made.
+>
+> We have also talked to employees who worked with a shared card/wallet.
+They recommended a number of features which can help streamline the experience and make the system easier to work with.
+These include the likes of allowing purchases under a certain amount with no approval or a spending limit before approval is required.
+A ‘whitelist’ of transactions which don’t require approval also makes spending more efficient.
+We will also add the ability to ‘tag’ purchases in order to make it more clear where money is being spent.
+>

 ### Programming language(s)

 > -Solidity